Ayushd70/Ayushd70/README.md

 ### Glad to see you here!

 <p><samp>
   I'm Ayush Dubey, a passionate Developer living in India.
-Currently pursuing B.Tech in Computer Science.
+I am a Software Engineer with a keen focus on mobile side of things,working at <a href="https://rentok.com/">RentOk</a>.
   <br/><br/>
    I was previously working at <a href="https://rooftopapp.com/">Rooftop</a> as Founding Engineer.
 I maintain few Android Custom ROM at <a href="https://forum.xda-developers.com/m/ayushd70.5889244/">XDA Developers</a>.
   <br/><br/>
   You can contact me on any of the platforms above.
 I typically respond fastest to <a href="https://t.me/Ayushd70"> Telegram </a> messages.
 </samp></p>